rjdeliveryomaha/courierinvoice/README.md

   + Can be independently refreshed.

+    - Window event ` rjdci_refreshed_route ` is dispatched when the refresh is completed.

 * On Call

   + Uses Route class to fetch on call tickets for a given driver.